Charles-Garza/UTSA_auto_room_reservations/README.md

 5. Step 5:

-    Create your secrets.py file formatted like this:
-    ```
-    username = "abc123"
-    password = "password"
-    phonenumber = "1234567890"
-    ```
-    The phone number variable needs to be declared, but is optional for if you want mobile notificaitons.
+    Edit the secrets.py file to contain your valid utsa login credentials and phone number.

-    If you do not want mobile notifications, then declare your secrets.py file like so:
+    If you do not want mobile notifications, then edit your secrets.py file like so:
     ```
     username = "abc123"
     password = "password"
     phonenumber = ""
     ```

 **Now to execute the program run the command**: `python auto.py`